ctds-usyd/library-webscraping/_episodes/04-lxml.md

 > * When you got the URL it may have redirected you to a different page.
 URLs are therefore relative to the response URL, stored in `response.url`, rather than the request URL.
 For example, `requests.get("http://www.un.org/ar/sc/documents/resolutions").url` returns `"http://www.un.org/ar/sc/documents/resolutions/"`.
 Note that this subtly, but importantly, adds a `"/"` at the end.
 > * The HTML on a page can indicate that the base for its relative URLs is something else.
 That is, if `tree.xpath('//head/base@href')` returns something, you should use its first value as the base URL.
 This does not apply in our case because there is no `<base>` tag in the page we are scraping.
 >
-> (The Python scraping framework, Scrapy, recently introduced a way to avoid some of these pitfalls, using `response.follow`.
+> (A Python scraping framework, [Scrapy](https://scrapy.org/), recently introduced a way to avoid some of these pitfalls, using `response.follow`.
 This is not applicable when using `requests` and `lxml` directly.
 {: .callout}

 > ## Challenge: Get absolute URLs for year pages